DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 High-risk squamous cell carcinoma

 Perineural invasion may be seen on histology in up to 5% of keratinocyte cancers.
-Depending on the size of the nerves involved, it may pose a high-risk for local recurrence, and in SCC, for metastasis [6].
+Depending on the size of the nerves involved, it may pose a high-risk for local recurrence and, in SCC, for metastasis [6].

 Tumours with perineural invasion should be referred to a specialist.
 Management may include:

-If the histological margins are involved or inadequate, most low-risk BCCs should undergo re-excision to ensure adequate margins.
+If the histological margins are involved or inadequate, most low-risk BCCs should undergo re-excision to ensure clear margins.
 In select cases, radiotherapy may be a reasonable alternative.
 Persistent superficial BCC may occasionally be treated topically (eg, imiquimod cream).

 Inadequately excised high-risk lesions should be referred to a specialist, depending on the clinician’s skill and tumour factors.
 To reduce unnecessary removal of healthy tissue, Mohs micrographic surgery may be considered, especially for lesions in high-risk areas.